Samplasion/blockconverter/README.md

 This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.

 > This app contains a Dark Mode.
-To use it, go to the app's directory, go to `resources\app\` and edit the `index.html` file to link to the `style-daark.css` stylesheet rather than `style.css`.
+To use it, go to the app's directory, go to `resources\app\` and edit the `index.html` file to link to the `style-dark.css` stylesheet rather than `style.css`.

 ## How To Use